Anello-Photonics/docs-A1/docs/getting_started_aerialins.rst

 1. Power on the ANELLO Aerial INS prior to launch.
 2. While the UAV is stationary on the ground, allow the unit to receive a good GNSS signal.
 A good GNSS signal is required for position and heading initialization.
 3. For best performance, after launch, enter a circular or rectangular holding pattern to give the system visibility into wind speed and direction before GNSS is lost.
 4. Perform your mission.
-Best performance in GNSS-denied conditions is achieved with calibrated speed aiding and at speeds above 20 knots.
+Best performance in GNSS-denied conditions is achieved with calibrated speed aiding.
+For airspeed sensors, speeds above 20 knots are required.

 *Aerial INS User Manual 93001501 v1.1.2*